Jean-Philippe Ardouin

 Jean-Philippe Ardouin (born 5 March 1964) is a French politician of Renaissance (RE) who was a member of the French National Assembly from the 2017 elections to 2024, representing the department of Charente-Maritime.

 He was re-elected in the 2022 elections.
 In the 2024 French legislative election, he was unseated when he withdrew to avoid a triangular election in the second round.

 In parliament, Ardouin served as member of the Defence Committee.
 In addition to his committee assignments, he is part of the French-Indonesian Parliamentary Friendship Group.

+Biography

+After completing his secondary education at Lycée Bellevue in Saintes, Charente-Maritime, Jean-Philippe Ardouin pursued higher education in Bordeaux, where he earned several postgraduate degrees in management sciences, economics, and business administration from IAE Bordeaux I, as well as a postgraduate degree in law, economics, and management of the wine industry from the University of Bordeaux IV.
+A former executive in the wine industry, he is the owner of a cognac estate in Tesson and a bank director.
+He is involved in Rotary International, where he is president of the Rotary Club of Saint-Jean-d'Angély.
+A former member of the Bureau National Interprofessionnel du Cognac (BNIC), he is presented by some local newspapers as one of the deputies of Cognac.

+In 2017, he was elected Renaissance (French political party) deputy for the third constituency of Charente-Maritime after two attempts in 2002 and 2007 under the banner of the UDF and then the Democratic Movement (France).